 A good option for shampoo and conditioner for any color hair is Biolage Colorlast, which is paraben-free and has a low pH.

 If you decide to become a redhead, you will want to use styling products designed to keep the red from fading so fast, such as Pureology Reviving Red.
-Red will fade the fastest because the color molecule is so big.
+Red hair color will fade the fastest because the color molecule is so big.
 Pureology Reviving Red is a zero sulfate shampoo infused with oils and contains Oleo Antifade Complex.
-It can be bought from your local Pureology salon or at Ulta for less than $30.
+It can be bought from your local Pureology salon for less than $30.

 Blonde color may become dull between salon visits.
 To keep this from happening, choose products that are made to keep blonde bright, such as Redken Blonde Idol.
 Blonde Idol is a sulfate-free shampoo and the conditioner is custom to the tone of your blonde - warm or cool.
 These products can be purchased from any JC Penney salon for about $20.